sixeyed/app-template-aks-cosmosdb/services/bulletin-board/assets/README.md

 ## Deploy to Kubernetes

-Your AKS cluster has been provisioned with [Compose on Kubernetes](https://github.com/docker/compose-on-kubernetes), so you can use **the exact same** [docker-compose.yaml](../docker-compose.yaml) manifest to deploy to GKE.
+Your AKS cluster has been provisioned with [Compose on Kubernetes](https://github.com/docker/compose-on-kubernetes), so you can use **the exact same** Docker Compose format to deploy to AKS.

-And your GitHub repo has another Action which runs to deploy your app when you push changes.
+And your GitHub repo has another Action which deployw your app using the generated [docker-compose.production.yaml](../docker-compose.production.yaml) file when you push changes.

 Now that you've edited the UI, push your changes to deploy the app to AKS: